Happy Mother’s Day everyone!

 She protected me and showed me that, even on the highest of branches, there was nothing to be afraid of.
 She encouraged me to explore and gave me a solid foundation to come home to.
 I didn’t fall from her.
 I flew because of her.” – Melody Fletcher

-Melody has even produced a special Mother’s Day video which you can check out below:-
+Melody has even produced a special Mother’s Day video:-

 3. “My mom was my mentor and continues to be my inspiration in life.
 In spite of a tough life, she was always kind, loving and cheerful.